Travel

 IMG_0025

-Meal culture is really interesting in Vietnam because many of the dishes available at street food spots are often relatively small-portioned.
-And so, after our shrimp cakes, we stopped at Bún Chả Đắc Kim for lunch part 2!
-Bún chả is a noodle dish typically with grilled pork, from Hanoi.
-We got this along with two crab spring rolls.
-The dish was served deconstructed, which I always find both a challenge and a delight to eat!
+After our shrimp cakes, we headed to Bún Chả Đắc Kim for what I jokingly call lunch part two.
+Bún chả is a Hanoi specialty made with grilled pork, noodles, herbs, and dipping sauce.
+We also ordered crab spring rolls.
+The dish arrives deconstructed, which is both a challenge and a delight to eat.

 IMG_0028